Hello everyone!

 apt-get install ufw -y

-# Set default policy: block incoming, allow outgoing
+# Set default policy: deny incoming, allow outgoing

 ufw default deny incoming